 Hypothyroidism, for example, is a common contributor to weight gain.
 Other causes of unintentional weight gain include hormone changes, fluid retention, the use of certain medications, and conditions like Cushing’s syndrome and polycystic ovary syndrome.

 Additionally, meticulously counting your calories may not be necessary for everyone.
-For some people, simply swapping out carbohydrates for protein foods can promote satiety and aid in weight loss while others may find that setting a regular sleep schedule or minimizing stress levels could be enough to keep their waistlines in check.
+For some people, simply swapping out some carbohydrates for protein foods can promote satiety and aid in weight loss while others may find that setting a regular sleep schedule or minimizing stress levels could be enough to keep their waistlines in check.

 How to Follow the CICO Diet

-The premise of the CICO diet is simple: Calculate approximately how many calories you need to maintain your weight using a CICO diet calculator, then determine how much weight you’re aiming to lose per week.
+The premise of the CICO diet is simple: Calculate approximately how many calories you need to maintain your weight using a CICO diet calculator or calorie calculator, then determine how much weight you’re aiming to lose per week.
 Here’s how big your calorie deficit needs to be in order to lose a certain number of pounds per week: